2003 standoff in Abbeville, South Carolina: Aftermath

 Because Arthur Bixby had developed dementia, he was found not capable of standing trial.
 In July 2008, prosecutors dropped the murder charges and requested the probate court commit him indefinitely.

 On February 22, 2008, South Carolina state transportation officials agreed to name a stretch of state Highway 72 in Abbeville County for Abbeville County Deputy Sheriff Danny Wilson and Abbeville County Magistrate's Constable Donnie Ouzts.

 In September 2011, Arthur and Rita Bixby died of natural causes a week apart.
 On September 5, Arthur died at the age of 82.
 On September 12, Rita died of cancer at the Graham Correctional Institution.
 She was 79.
 The house was demolished in 2018.
 Nearly a hundred people turned out to watch the event.
 Today, the place where the house sat is an empty lot.

 On August 17, 2010, the South Carolina Supreme Court upheld the death sentence for Steven Bixby.
 He remained on death row for years because the drugs used for lethal injection were unavailable during that time.
 The passage of Act 43 in 2021 allowed the state to resume capital punishment via electrocution or firing squad.
 The state resumed executions in September 2024.
 Bixby appealed part of his case to the Supreme Court, as of August 2024, where a stay of execution was temporarily called on March 14, 2025.
 Bixby, who received his death sentence in 2007, was originally the sixth and final inmate slated to receive an execution date in May, but the South Carolina Supreme Court granted Bixby an indefinite stay of execution via a 3–2 vote.
 That resulted in a status hearing on April 4, 2025, for mental competency hearing to assess whether he was mentally competent to be executed.
-Bixby's mental competency hearing is tentatively scheduled for August 2025.
-On September 15, 2025, he was found competent to be executed, however it was noted that Bixby's lawyers can appeal the ruling to the South Carolina Supreme Court.
+Bixby's mental competency hearing was tentatively scheduled for August 2025.
+On September 15, 2025, he was found competent to be executed, but Bixby's lawyers appealed the ruling to the South Carolina Supreme Court.
+The South Carolina Supreme Court denied Bixby's appeal on September 16, 2026, paving the way for the court to set an execution date.